Nylon vs. Polyester: Which is the Better Backpack Material?

 Finally, polyester is more receptive to color dyes.
 Polyester holds color better and fades less than nylon when exposed to the sun’s UV rays.
 If you want a brightly colored or patterned bag, polyester is the best option.

 Fabric choice is important if you want a water-resistant backpack.

 Nylon Absorbs Water

-To counter this problem, nylons typically have a durable, water-repellant (DWR) coating on the back side of the fabric.
-The DWR coating prevents water from soaking through the bag, but the fabric itself can still absorb water.
-When this happens, your backpack can stretch and feel heavier.
+To counter this problem, nylons typically have a durable, water-repellent (DWR) coating on the backside of the fabric.
+The DWR coating prevents water from soaking through the fabric, but the fabric itself can still absorb water.
+When this happens, your backpack can stretch out and feel heavier.

 DWR coatings, lamination, and other waterproofing measures can overcome these issues in nylon.
-For example, our VX waterproof sailcloth fabrics have an internal support structure to prevent stretching.
-The waterproof membrane in the fabric prevents water from soaking through the bag.
+For example, our X-Pac VX21 waterproof sailcloth fabrics have an internal support structure to prevent stretching.
+The waterproof membrane—actually a 0.25mm polyester film—in the fabric prevents water from soaking through the bag.
 DWR coatings on the front and back layers prevent the fibers on either side from soaking up water.